Goodheart-Labs/community-notes-writer/README.md

 - **`airtableLogger.ts`**: Tracks processed posts to avoid duplicates
 - **AI Pipeline**: Search context → Note writing → Fact checking

+### Important Guidelines

+⚠️ **Airtable Data Integrity**:
+- **NEVER modify or update existing records** in Airtable unless explicitly requested
+- Only **add new records** when processing new posts
+- Existing records serve as historical data and should remain unchanged
+- This ensures data consistency and prevents accidental overwrites

 ### Workflow

 1. **Hourly Execution**: GitHub Actions runs every hour at the top of the hour